grossmae/UFOGame/Ideas.md

 * The sun is a constant source to start from
 * Human planet?
 * Animal planets?
 Maybe plant planet -> herbavore planet -> carnivore planet
+* Alien lives in a small house on one of the planets
+* UFO engine starting noise
+* Harvestable berries grow from bushes like inflating baloons

 ###Questions

 * What is the main purpose of the UFO?
+(Escape solar system?
+Planet Gardener?)
 * What is the main purpose of the player?
 * How is the player rewarded?
 (Planet size?
 Planet population?
 Planet balance?)